jembi/platform/goinstant/README.md

 This is a Go CLI app and is provided as a native binary for the AMD64 architecture on Windows, macOS, and Linux.

 > Warning: This app is not meant to be used for container and cluster management in production or with sensitive data.
 It is meant for demos, training sessions, and by developers.
-In production and with sensitive data, administrators should use the purpose-built tools like the Docker and Kubernetes CLIs to manage resources directly and according to best practices which are outside the scope of this app.
+In production and with sensitive data, administrators should use the purpose-built tool like the Docker CLI to manage resources directly and according to best practices which are outside the scope of this app.

 ## Usage